An introduction to Topological Data Analysis: fundamental and practical aspects for data scientists: Statistical aspects of persistent homology

+\paragraph{Stability versus discriminative capacity of persistence representations.} The results of \cite{divol2019understanding} show that continuity and stability is only possible with weigh functions taking small values for points close to the diagonal.
+However, in general there is no specific reason to consider that points close to the diagonal are less important than others, given a learning task.
+In a machine learning perspective, it is also relevant to design linear representation with general weigh functions, although it would be more difficult to prove consistency of the corresponding methods without at least the continuity of the representation.
+Stability is thus important but maybe a too strong requirement for many problems in data sciences.
+Designing linear representation that are sensitive to specific parts of a persistence diagrams rather than globally stable may reveal a good strategy in practice.

-\subsection{Statistical aspects of persistent homology}
+\section{Statistical aspects of persistent homology}

-Persistence homolog by itself does not take into account the random nature of data and the intrinsic variability of the topological quantity they infer.
-We now present a statistical approach to persistent homology, which means that we consider data as generated from an unknown distribution.
-We start with several consistency results on persistent homology inference.
+Persistence homology by itself does not take into account the random nature of data and the intrinsic variability of the topological quantity they infer.
+We now present a statistical approach to persistent homology, in the sense that data is considered as generated from an unknown distribution.
+We start with several consistency results for persistent homology inference.